 Our tagline is “Psychology for All” and we mean that.
 We see young children, school-age kids, teenagers, young adults, adults, couples and families.
 We see people who have emotional or behavioral struggles.
 We also see people who want to be peak performers in school, business, or sports.
-With over 30 therapists and various additional support staff (like a certified nutritionist, a certified yoga instructor, and Mind Matters tutors), we cover a full range of specialties.
+With over 10 therapists and various additional support staff (like a pediatric nurse, a mindfulness practitioner, a health psychologist, and much more), we cover a full range of specialties.

 We provide therapy for individuals, groups, couples, and families.
 We do assessments for children, teens, and adults.
 We provide consultation and coaching for parents or others who need expert input.
 We also provide speakers for meetings and organizations through Southeast Psych Presents.
 Our other specialty brands help people improve in key areas of their lives, like learning, sleep, athletics, etc.

 We are out of network on all insurance.
 That doesn’t mean that your insurance won’t cover some of your expenses at Southeast Psych.
 Call your insurance provider to find out what they do cover for psychological treatment or testing.
 We’d be happy to give you all the necessary paperwork to file with your insurance company – you may receive some reimbursement for out of network benefits.
 In layman’s terms – you show up – you pay your bill – send your insurance company a bill – they send you a refund in whatever amount they cover.